strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

     kubectl delete deployment keycloak-import

-### Deploying the Kafka cluster where Kafka Brokers are protected with OAuth2
+### Deploying the Kafka cluster

 Assuming you have already installed Strimzi Kafka Operator, you can now simply deploy one of the `kafka-oatuh-*` yaml files.
+All examples are configured with OAuth2 for authentication.

 For example: